How to Decide Between Assisted Reproduction and Adoption

 $40,000- $44,000 average (depends primarily on the country you adopt from) Creating a Family has detailed information on the cost of adopting from the top placing countries to the US.

 At the risk of oversimplification, the risk of any type of assisted reproduction is that the treatment won’t work, and you or the surrogate will not get pregnant.
+The odds of pregnancy per IVF cycle are highly dependent on your diagnosis, age, and history with maintaining a pregnancy, and should be determined with consultation with your doctor.
 Money is usually not refundable when treatment fails.

 The risk with domestic adoption is that the expectant mother will change her mind and decide to parent rather than place her child for adoption.
 Whether or not you lose the money you have spent depends on the agency or attorney.